 The whole purpose of this workshop is to make journalling a consistent and sustainable practice, to boost your confidence and self-esteem.
 You’ll gain much more from attending live, and I can’t guarantee the same experience if you watch it later — especially if the recording never even gets watched!

-I understand that many of you like having a recording to review later or check your understanding.
+I understand that you may like having a recording to review later or check your understanding.
 That’s why I’ve created a PDF workbook that you can download and print before the workshop.
 This way, you can fully engage with the workshop without worrying about taking notes or missing any important information.

 What's included?